ryyanmapes/Minecraft-Recipe-Randomizer/README.md

 INSTRUCTIONS:
 - Run the Rust script
-- Take the revised Recipes folder and use it to replace the Recipes folder in the default datapack
+- Take the revised Recipes folder and use it to replace the Recipes folder in the included datapack-base
 - Put this in your datapacks folder, enable it in-game, and disable the vanilla resource pack